jcartledge/sublime-surround/README.md

 ### Package Control

-[Package Control](http://wbond.net/sublime_packages/package_control) is "a full-featured package manager that helps discovering, installing, updating and removing packages for Sublime Text 2."
-It's the preferred way to manage your Sublime Text 2 Packages directory.
+[Package Control](http://wbond.net/sublime_packages/package_control) is "a full-featured package manager that helps discovering, installing, updating and removing packages for SublimeText 2."
+It's the preferred way to manage your SublimeText 2 Packages directory.

 [Follow these instructions](http://wbond.net/sublime_packages/package_control/usage) to install Sublime-surround with Package Control.

 ### Using Git

-Go to your Sublime Text 2 `Packages` directory and clone the repository using the command below:
+Go to your SublimeText 2 `Packages` directory and clone the repository using the command below:

 `$ git clone https://github.com/jcartledge/sublime-surround.git`